ChefBingbong/Secure-Multi-Party-Computation-DSA/README.md

 ## Scheme Overview
-This TSS protocol is based from the paper https://eprint.iacr.org/2021/060.pdf and consists of four phases; one phase for generating the (shared) key which is run once, one phase to refresh the secret key-shares and to generate the auxiliary information required for signing, one to preprocess signatures before the messages are known, and finally, one for calculating and communicating the signature-shares once the message to be signed is known. my implementation is also based on this ts browser implementatuon https://github.com/burmisov/mpc-tss-js/tree/main aswell as inspiration from this golang implementation [https://github.com/taurusgroup/multi-party-sig https://github.com/burmisov/mpc-tss-js/tree/main](https://github.com/taurusgroup/multi-party-sig) for guidance.
+This TSS protocol is based from the paper https://eprint.iacr.org/2021/060.pdf and consists of four phases; one phase for generating the (shared) key which is run once, one phase to refresh the secret key-shares and to generate the auxiliary information required for signing, one to preprocess signatures before the messages are known, and finally, one for calculating and communicating the signature-shares once the message to be signed is known. my implementation is also based on golang implementation [https://github.com/taurusgroup/multi-party-sig https://github.com/burmisov/mpc-tss-js/tree/main](https://github.com/taurusgroup/multi-party-sig) for guidance.

 ### Key Generation:
 Participants work together to create a shared private key without revealing it entirely.
 The public key is derived from this collaboration.